akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 # Overview

-You can configure your product export profile to only export the data you need thanks to the Product Export Builder.
-This feature allows you to filter your export data on several product and system information.
+You can configure your product export profile to only export the data you need, thanks to the Product Export Builder.
+This feature allows you to filter your export data on several products and system information.

 If you are granted with the permissions, you can either create your own product export using the Product Export Builder or edit an existing product export profile.

 ::: info
-The Product Export Builder feature is available for the product and published product export profiles (for the CSV and XLSX connectors) and since the 2.2, on [product model](/articles/what-about-products-variants.html#what-is-a-product-model) export profiles.
+The Product Export Builder feature is available for the product and published product export profiles (for the CSV and XLSX connectors).
+Since the 2.2, it is also available for [product model](/articles/what-about-products-variants.html#what-is-a-product-model) export profiles.
 :::

 # Create a new product export profile